 Oprah has shared that she knew it was the place for her the first time she went in front of a live audience on the set.

 The feeling that she experienced being in front of a live audience and the impact that she desired to have on others led to her calling.
-Oprah was later recruited to Chicago to host “A.M.
+Oprah was later recruited to host “A.M.
 Chicago” and the rest, as they say, is history.

 She eventually became the host of The Oprah Winfrey Show, a #1 Nationally Syndicated Talk show that impacted millions of people around the globe through inspirational stories of courage, resilience and intentional living.